star-history/star-history/public/blog/coding-ai.md

-# Star History Monthly | Coding AI
+# Star History Monthly | Open-source GitHub Copilot alternatives

 One of the places where AI has made a major breakthrough is in helping with coding.
 Who doesn't like a productivity boost?
 For software development at least, generative AI is definitely the new standard.
 Here, we gathered a few open-source AI coding assistants to boost your productivity, but with privacy and safety in mind.